Reaching for your deeper potential with the Postural Integration® Process

 When we had enough work in Phases I and II (“Opening Up”, “Lengthening” and “Taking Up right Space”, we are slowly but surely ready for the “Deep Work”.
 As a client you need to be “well engaged” now to “finish off” the transformative work.
 Working in the deep realms (also anatomically) of your being, is a significant enterprise.
 The work now is with the holding in the Pelvis and the core myofascial lines of tension in the core of the body

 Paradigm Session 4 is concerned with release of the tensions on the inside of the legs.
 This is also the lower end of the pelvic structure.
 The adductors on the inside of the legs attach on the Sitzbones.
 Tension that has emotional and psychological connections with inhibitions in the field of sexuality, the problem of being able to allow oneself to be without fear in the “seat” of life.
 The ability to deeply trust oneself, the other and life and to relate in a sexually alive way are important focusses in this phase.
-This session usually touches upon inhibitions in the field of sexuality, emotional trauma around shame and abuse.
-Problems around the birth process or abortions can arise and dealt with.
+This session usually deals with inhibitions in the area of sexuality, emotional trauma related to shame and abuse, but also with more “anal” traits such as avarice, cleanliness and stubbornness.
+And we have also seen how, for example, problems related to the birth process or abortions should be treated.
 Unintegrated sexual experiences of adolescence, your relationship towards your own sex-gender to the other gender, can be expressed and become conscious.
 Physical fitness problems or psychological problems around the knees, the inside of the legs, the pelvis can be addressed and worked through in a way that you will find more flexibility and elegance in your way of being, even when times are hard.

 At the level of the Body, Paradigm Session 5 is work with the “upper side” of the pelvis.
 The Iliopsoas muscles, the belly and the whole pelvic visceral content are now addressed